az4521/psp-camera_patch_i2cjoy/README.md

-# camera_patch_lite
+# camera_patch_i2cjoy

-This plugin can add right analog stick support to PSP games on the Adrenaline eCFW.
+This plugin can add right analog stick support to the PSP, using a TI ADS111x ADC connected to the PSP's i2c bus.

+Based on camera_patch_lite by Freakler

 #### Installation:
-Copy the .prx & .ini files to your seplugins folder and add "ms0:/seplugins/camera_patch_lite.prx 1" to the game.txt file.
+Copy the .prx & .ini files to your seplugins folder and add "ms0:/seplugins/camera_patch_i2joy.prx 1" to the game.txt file.

 #### Notes: